homely-app/Calendar-Service/README.md

 # Front-End-Capstone

-> This is an example airbnb booking component built during the Hack Reactor immersive's Front End Capstone project
+> This is an mock-up airbnb booking component built during the Hack Reactor immersive's Front End Capstone project.
+This module is intended to work as a full-stack microservice integrated with my team's microservices to form a complete airbnb single item page.

 ## Related Projects